 Any discrepancies with your animal order should be reported immediately to the receiving clerk for completion of an unsatisfactory shipment report.
 It may be necessary for one of the DCM veterinary staff to assess the problem so timely reporting is important.
 Depending on the issue, you may be entitled to a replacement or credit.

+If you want to import animals from a non-commercial source, use the requisition process in the LARS system to start the process.
+The Animal Coordinator will contact you to ensure all the steps required to ensure a successful and safe transfer of the animals are completed.
 Once the health surveillance data from the shipping institution has been reviewed and the import approved, animals are received in DCM.
 They will then undergo a quarantine process to verify their health status before being released to general housing.